TamasPalfi/User-stories/non_functional.md

 - Ability to prevent mailing to certain addresses in a separate layer, rather than relying on applications.

+- By using this API, we can easily send invitation emails to new members and get a notification to the server when they accept it.

 ### Database
 ***PostgreSQL***